alexhaydock/blog.infected.systems/content/posts/2025-10-14-the-five-megabyte-nas/index.md

 rc-update add sshd && rc-service sshd start
 ```

-Since I'm running this inside an LXC container on Proxmox, there's one more step I need to complete.
+Since I'm running this inside an LXC container on Proxmox, the only other thing I need to do is ensure that my container can access the storage on the host.
 This involves entering the Proxmox shell and bind-mounting a directory on the host into my container.

 In this example, we're setting `mp0` (mountpoint 0) for the container with PVE ID `103` to `/zpools/media`.